Updated on 16th September 2024

 A customs broker is an individual or company that facilitates imported and exported goods through customs.

-Customs brokers work with relevant authorities as intermediaries for the importer and ensure all regulatory requirements are met and the process through customs cleared as efficiently and seamlessly as possible.
+Customs brokers work with relevant authorities as intermediaries for the importer and ensure all regulatory requirements are met and the process through customs is cleared as efficiently and seamlessly as possible.

 Customs brokerage services can vary and include any of the following: